aleciavogel/fs-coding-challenge/README.md

 - The unit for Greenhouse Gas data being MTCO2e (metric tons of CO2 equivalent) based off of a couple of Google searches I did.
 I'm not 100% sure if this is correct, but it seemed to be the most common unit of measurement for GHG emissions.

-Also, please don't be worried by the whole 7 hour time span that you might notice across my git commits.
-I had a lot of interruptions this morning and had to take some breaks to deal with them.
-I reckon I spent around 2 to 2.5 hours on this project, including writing my notes and getting Netlify set-up.

 Thank you for your consideration and I hope you enjoy reviewing my submission!

 ### Setup & Installation